-There are lots of small boutique shops in La Cotinière but it took a little while to reach them as I was way laid by chocolate and marzipan at this fantastic confisserie/pattisserie.
+There are lots of small boutique shops in La Cotinière but it took a little while to reach them because I was waylaid by chocolate and marzipan at this fantastic confisserie/pattisserie.

-Here it was hard to choose between local pastries and jam…
+Here it was hard to choose between local pastries, jam…

 …nougat and fondants…

-But there is much here on the isalnd of Oleron to indulge the senses – and as Mae West said:
+There is much here on the island of Oléron to indulge the senses – and as Mae West said: